 Instructions

-- Peel onions and cut into big chunks.
-Wash the tomatoes, cut into half, discard the seeds and cut the tomatoes into big chunks.
-Grind together all the ingredients for the paste adding water as required to make a smooth and not watery paste.
+- Peel the onions and cut them into big chunks.
+Wash the tomatoes, cut them in half, discard the seeds, and cut into big chunks.

-- Add the potatoes and cover and cook for about 5 minutes.
+- Add the turmeric powder, coriander powder, and salt.
+Mix well and cook for another 2 minutes.

 Notes